 What’s the Difference Between Long-Term Residency and Becoming a Turkish Citizen?

 You retain your acquired insurance rights whether you are a short-term resident, long-term resident, or citizen.
-Long-term residents enjoy most of the rights and benefits granted to Turkish citizens, except for a few areas.
+Long-term residents enjoy most rights and benefits granted to Turkish citizens, except for a few areas.

-Compared to Turkish citizens, permanent residents still do not have the right to vote or be elected, work as a public servant, run for public office, or be exempt from tax when importing vehicles.
-However, long-term residents aren’t obligated to carry out compulsory military service, unlike Turkish citizens.
+Compared to Turkish citizens, permanent residents still do not have the right to vote or be elected, work as public servants, run for public office, or be exempt from tax when importing vehicles.
+However, unlike Turkish citizens, long-term residents aren’t obligated to carry out compulsory military service.

 If you are male and a long-term resident, you will be exempt from military conscription, which is mandatory for all male Turkish citizens.

-Whether you are a citizen or a permanent resident, you will also have the right to live in Turkey at all times and have access to the Turkish healthcare and education system.
+Whether you are a citizen or a permanent resident, you will also have the right to live in Turkey at all times and access the Turkish healthcare and education system.

 Are There Any Reasons My Long-Term Residence Permit Application Can Be Denied?